bogzbonny/mou/NOTES.md

 -----------------------
 # Document Digesting

-1. First pass: Query each chunk for
+1. First pass:
+2. Query small chunks for
     - core question(s) answered in chunk
-    - summery of the chunk summary
+    - summary of the chunk
-2. Order questions hierarchically
+3. Order questions hierarchically
     - generate global guiding question(s)
+    - use embedding network and nearby questions to determine possible connections between questions
+    - analyze if these connections make sense using global summary and chunks from which those questions were generated
-3. Generate Global summary from chunk summaries
+4. Generate Global summary from chunk summaries
     - feed in the Global Guiding Question(s) during this query
-4. Second pass: Generating statements for each chunk, feed in:
+5. Second pass: Generating statements for each chunk, feed in:
     - global summary
     - the previously generated question for this chunk
     - all questions up the hierarchical question chain leading to the Global-Guiding Question(s)
-5. Potentially perform step-4 multiple times (Configurable)
+6. Potentially perform step-4 multiple times (Configurable)
-6. Query LLM to choose the best-statement set from 5 (if applicable
+7. Query LLM to choose the best-statement set from 5 (if applicable
-7. generate logical connections long-list
+8. generate logical connections long-list
     - select a set of statements/questions which may have connections
        - select some by querying the embed for the statements
        - also select some by proximity of the source text snippet they were